DoHerasYang/CessTop/README.md

 ## 4. Versions

++ **2021 - 05 - 04**

+  Version 2.1:

+  + Big Update for Generating Pandas DataFrame - This tool runs 1000x more efficiently.
+  + Use `asyncio` to improve the speed of File IO - IO speed Increasd by about 100 times.
+  + Refactored the Entry Code using `argparse` .

++ **2021 - 04 - 01**

+  Version 2.0:

+  + Refactored all the code, implemented the multi-process feature for the tool.
+  + improved the overall operating performance, And some improvements to the console display.

 + **2021 - 03 - 26**

   Version 1.0:  Core Functions Finished

-+ **2021 - 04 - 01**

-  Version 2.0:  Refactored all the code, implemented the multi-process feature for the tool, and improved the overall operating performance, And some improvements to the console display.

 <br>

 ## 5. Licences

 The open source license of the code of this project refers to MIT.